teiniker/teiniker-lectures-computerscience/configuration-management/coding-standard/README.md

 # C Coding Standard

-As Robert C. Martin says, **every team should follow a coding standard based on common industry norms**, therefore, we also use one...
+As Robert C. Martin says, **every team should follow a coding standard based on common industry norms**.
+By using a coding standard, the source code becomes easier to read for all team members and the frequency of errors decreases.

 The following rules are extracted from the [Embedded C Coding Standard](https://barrgroup.com/embedded-systems/books/embedded-c-coding-standard) defined by the **Barr Group** which is available online and as a PDF document.
 But keep in mind, that every organization or even every team can have